jacoblockett/yugipedia-gql/README.md

 ```gql
 card(searchTerm: String!): Card
 set(searchTerm: String!): Set
 ```

 The `searchTerm` for each root query can be anything you think will match a page of that type on Yugipedia.
 So, that means if Yugipedia recognizes it and can redirect to it, you're probably in business.
-For example, let's say we wanted info on the Legend of Blue Eyes White Dragon set.
-We could use the `set` root query with the following `searchTerm`'s:
+For example, let's say we wanted info on the [_Legend of Blue Eyes White Dragon_](https://yugipedia.com/wiki/Legend_of_Blue_Eyes_White_Dragon) set.
+We could use the `set` root query with any of the following `searchTerm`'s:

 - `"LOB"`
 - `"LDD"`
 - `"LOB-EN"`
 - `"Legend of Blue Eyes White Dragon"`

 All of these should end up querying the correct set we were looking for.
-And for the Blue-Eyes White Dragon card, for example, we could query the `card` root query with the following `searchTerm`'s and we could expect accurate results:
+And for the [_Blue-Eyes White Dragon_](https://yugipedia.com/wiki/Blue-Eyes_White_Dragon) card, for example, we could query the `card` root query with the following `searchTerm`'s and we could expect accurate results:

 - `"BEWD"`
 - `"Blue-Eyes White Dragon"`
+- `"Blue Eyes White Dragon"`
 - `"LOB-EN001"`
 - `"89631139"` (the card's password)
 - `"...etc."`

 The wrapper will do its best to take the `searchTerm` you provide and resolve it to the page it thinks you want, but be assured it will not make any assumptions should it find ambiguous results.
 It strictly relies on the underlying API's ability to resolve page name redirects, but will make some case and symbol adjustments to help find things should there be a slight discrepancy.
-More on how redirects are handled can be found below.
+More on how redirects are handled can be found in [this section](#redirects).

 ___